 No Compromises

 Here at Ditto Transcripts, we make no distinction regarding accuracy.
-That’s why we can guarantee more than 99% accuracy for all jobs in general, legal, academic, or medical transcription.
+That’s why we can guarantee more than 99% accuracy for all jobs, including general, legal, academic, and medical transcription.

 Skill Requirements For Different Transcriptionists